 House Shaped Things?

-I’ve long been obsessed with all things house and homey – rooms and spaces and windows and walls and fixing them up and making them look good.
-I’ll quite happily do that anywhere at anytime but this little home I live in has swallowed me whole.
-She’s no great looker, she’s needy, she has issues and there are days she takes more than she gives but this quirky little house is ours and where my children are growing up, so I’m heart set for better or worse on making her shine.
+I’ve long been obsessed with all things house and homey – rooms and spaces and windows and walls and fixing them up and making them look pretty.
+I’ll quite happily do that anywhere at anytime but this little house where I’m planted where my children are growing has swallowed me whole.
+Its needy, it has issues buts its home.

 If I were to sum up what I hope my home to be, I’d say easy on the eye and inspiring to the soul.
 Lovely in a way that demands little and gives much.
-Some days I succeed, some days are iffy and somedays I wonder why I bother at all but I worked out when I wrote this post that my homes purpose (like mine), isn’t to impress or compete.
+Some days I succeed, some days are iffy and somedays I wonder why I bother at all but I worked out when I wrote this post that my homes purpose like mine, isn’t to impress or compete.
 My homes purpose is to embrace.
+I think she’s in with a chance.

 So if you turn up on my doorstep unannounced and your welcome to – you’ll usually find me with a DIY project (or three) in the works, a mess to clean up, washing to fold and dinner to cook – – – – somedays my “lovelefying” extends only as far as a partially clean sink and two washed and fed children.
-I’ll freely admit I dot run a tight ship but I’m sold on making me the best home I can.
+I’ll freely admit I don’t run a tight ship but I’m sold on making home.
 This post and this one will fill you in a bit more.

 “In the beginning there was an empty room, a little bit of space, a little bit of light, a little bit of time” (Grace McGleen – The Land of Decoration)

 I’m big on little things.
 We often look for the big changes and the gigantic answers and the total makeovers but they come along only once in a while – if ever.
-Give me small steps taken often that add up to big differences.
-Small things can work wonders – in our homes, in our families, in our faith.
+Give me small steps taken often that add up big differences – in our homes, in our families, in our faith.
 Don’t we have a big God who works His wonders within the small smallness of our hearts.
 And aren’t our big life stories mostly found in the small, life moments.

 Heart Shaped Things?